thaibault/weboptimizer/readme.md

     npm run serve
     ...

-If you want to configure your app for example to change any of the expected default source, target, asset or build paths do it in your **package.json**:
+If you want to configure your application to change any of the expected default source, target, asset or build paths do it in your **package.json**:

     #!JSON